inessharbaoui/TuneWave/README.md

 # TuneWave

-A modern Java-based Android music player app that offers users a smooth and intuitive interface to browse, play, and manage their local music files.
+A modern Java-based Android music player app that offers users a smooth and intuitive interface to browse, play, and manage their music .
 TuneWave is designed to deliver a seamless listening experience on mobile devices with essential playback features and a clean user interface.

 ## Table of Contents